FabEdge/fabedge/docs/FAQ.md

   create: false
 ```

 ## Can the network addresses of each cluster overlap in a multi-cluster scenario?

 No, not only the network addresses of container network, but also the host network.
-Even you have only one cluster, make sure the network addresses of them won't overlap
+Even you have only one cluster, make sure the network addresses of them won't overlap.

 ## I want to configure strongswan, how should I do?